programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 > Note that the method to do this is `.points_from_xy`, so we need to specify the **longitude** *before* **latitude**, contrary to the standard way map coordinates are referenced.

 As we do this, we need to specify a **coordinate reference system** [CRS](https://pro.arcgis.com/en/pro-app/latest/help/mapping/properties/coordinate-systems-and-projections.htm).
-The CRS is related the mathematical model that describes how lat/lon data (points on the surface of a sphere) is presented on a flat surface.
+The CRS is related the mathematical model that describes how lat/lon data (points on the surface of a sphere) are presented on a flat surface.
 For this lesson, the most important thing to know is that the dataframes need to use the same CRS before being joined.

 Finally, we will convert the `ff_df` from a Pandas DF to a Geopandas DF.